Battelle/movfuscator/README.md

   compiled with other compilers.
 These are relatively rare, but do occassionally pop up.
 Watch out for:

-  * Passing a pointer to a callback function into library.
+  * Passing a pointer to a callback function into a library.
 The M/o/Vfuscator will clobber registers the library was expecting to have preserved.

   * Using the long long type.
 The M/o/Vfuscator uses a 32 bit long long; your